blahosyl/dinner-party/README.md

 Make sure to keep the following format:

- - dishes are in the 2nd row
+ - dishes are in the second row
- - ingredients are in the 1st column
+ - ingredients are in the first column
+ - each ingredient cell contains `(` and `)`
  - quantity cells only contain floats
- - each ingredient cell contains `(` and `)`

 ### Connect to Google Drive & Google Sheets API